-The Department shall plan for and administer regional detention (3) The Department shall carefully plan the location, facilities. architectural design, construction, and administration of a program to meet the needs of juveniles in juvenile detention care.
+The Department shall plan for and administer regional detention facilities, including careful planning on location, architectural design, construction, and administration of a program to meet the needs of juveniles in juvenile detention care.
 The physical facility of a regional detention facility shall comply with all applicable State and federal standards.
 The programs of a regional detention facility shall comply with the standards established by the Department.